gummesson/chunks/API.md

 Chunks.keys(obj);
 ~~~

-Return a new array with keys from the `obj`.
+Returns a new array with keys from the `obj`.

 ##### Example